Kakamas: Economy

 The economy of this town is based on farming, and thanks to irrigation from the Orange River farmers from the Kakamas area are now prime exporters of table grapes to Europe and England.
 The region also exports peaches, dried fruit, raisins, oranges and dates.

 Name origins

 The name Kakamas was originally given to a drift that was known as Takemas or T’Kakamas since 1779.
 The name means "place of the raging cow" – probably referring to an incident when a raging cow stormed the Korana while they were herding their cattle through this ford.

 To some the town's name originates from the Khoi word "gagamas" (brown), referring to the red clay of the area with which women daub their faces.
 To most, though, Kakamas is a Korana word meaning "poor pasture".

 Today, the name reflects poorly on a fertile valley in the Lower Orange River, graced with vineyards, cotton and lucern fields.

-2016 tragedy

-Kakamas entered the headlines in January 2016 when five children from one family suffocated and died in an old freezer in which they were playing.
-When the lid accidentally fell into its lock they were unable to open it from the inside.